digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 3. `DO NOT` inform the organisation at this stage.

-4. On Power BI navigate to the "Digital Planning" workspace then to the "Planning Data Monitoring" report from where you select the "Duplicate Conservation Area" page.
+4. On Power BI navigate to the "Digital Planning" workspace then to the "Planning Data Monitoring" report from where you select the "Duplicate Conservation Area" page.(Link_[0])

 5. Click on the reports TITLE in order for the options panel to appear to right hand side